Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_Scaffold.rst

 ---------------------------

-The file:`README.rst` file is a verbose description of this plugin, it's the file that version control systems, such as BitBucket or Github will display when the project is viewed on their sites.
+The file:`README.rst` file is a verbose description of this plugin, it's the file that version control systems, such as BitBucket or GitHub will display when the project is viewed on their sites.

-It's ideal to include a great overvew about the plugin in this file.
+It's ideal to include a great overview about the plugin in this file.

 ----